Searching for Axial Neutral Current Non-Standard Interactions of neutrinos by DUNE-like experiments: Forecasting the bounds on axial NSI

-Turning on the systematic error $\sigma_\epsilon$, the bounds become weaker but still $\epsilon_{\mu \mu}^{A u/d}$ can be constrained down to $\mathcal{O}(10^{-3})$.
-Notice that we have assigned a single nuisance parameter to the neutrino and antineutrino modes with justification that the dominant errors such as miscalculation of nuclear effects or the errors in the evaluation of the signal efficiency will be equal for the both modes.
+As indicated in table \ref{tab:bounds2},turning on the systematic error $\sigma_\epsilon$, the bounds become weaker but with $\sigma_\omega=0$ (or with correlated $\omega=\omega_\nu=\omega_{\bar{\nu}}$ with $\sigma_\omega=0.02$) $\epsilon_{\mu \mu}^{A u/d}$ can still be constrained down to $\mathcal{O}(10^{-3})$.
+Notice that we have assigned a single nuisance parameter to the neutrino and antineutrino modes for the treatment of the uncertainty of $\epsilon$ with the justification that the dominant errors such as miscalculation of nuclear effects or the errors in the evaluation of the signal efficiency will be equal for the both modes.
 If we assigned two separate pull parameters for the neutrino and antineutrino with $\sigma_\epsilon^\nu=\sigma_\epsilon^{\overline{\nu}}=\mathcal{O}(0.1)$, the bound on the $\mu\mu$ component could not be better than $\mathcal{O}(0.1)$.
+Moreover, taking uncorrelated uncertainties in the backgrounds for the neutrino and antineutrino modes ({\it i.e.,} introducing two independent nuisance parameters $\omega_{\nu}$ and $\omega_{\bar{\nu}}$) deteriorates the forecast for the bounds.
+We also examined the case where the backgrounds of neutrinos and antineutrinos are correlated so their uncertainty can be treated with a single nuisance parameter, $\omega_{\nu} = \omega_{\bar{\nu}}$ and found that the forecasted bounds at both ND and FD will not be much different from the case that only the uncertainty of efficiency is non-zero.
 Notice that the bounds with the $\tau$-optimized spectrum (shown by the black curves) are expected to be stronger than those with the CP-optimized spectrum (shown with the colored curves).
 This is understandable as with the harder spectrum of the $\tau$-optimized mode, the cross section and therefore the statistics will be higher.
-The forecast bounds are summarized in table \ref{tab:bounds}.
+The forecast bounds are summarized in tables \ref{tab:bounds} and \ref{tab:bounds2}.
 Notice that the bounds from a DUNE-like experiment will be far stronger than those from FASER$\nu$ \cite{Escrihuela:2023sfb}.